Kevin Cadogan: Departure from Third Eye Blind

-A major point of contention between Cadogan and Jenkins was an original understanding that they were to be equal partners in Third Eye Blind, but Jenkins established Third Eye Blind Inc. on the eve of signing the band's original record deal with Elektra Records in 1996.
-All payments were subsequently directed in the record contract to be paid to Third Eye Blind Inc., effectively cutting Cadogan out of any partnership and making Jenkins the sole "owner" of the band.
+A major point of contention between Cadogan and Jenkins was an alleged understanding that they were to be equal partners in Third Eye Blind.
+Despite this alleged understanding, Jenkins established Third Eye Blind Inc. on the eve of the signing of the band's original record deal with Elektra Records in 1996.
+The contract directed all payments to be paid to Third Eye Blind Inc., effectively making Jenkins the sole "owner" of the band.
 Cadogan says he was unaware that this change had been made in the contract.
+Cadogan has stated that upon learning that Jenkins owned 100% of the band, he (Cadogan) refused to sign off on any more recording contracts or loans until shares were also issued to him.
+In January 2000, Cadogan and Third Eye Blind parted ways after a concert in Utah.
+Cadogan filed suit alleging wrongful termination, adding that his production, recording, and songwriter royalties were withheld after he was fired from the band.
+The lawsuit was settled out of court in June 2002, with the terms of the settlement undisclosed.

-In 2006 Third Eye Blind released A Collection on Rhino Records.
-The collection included songs that were co-written by Cadogan from the first two albums.
-Cadogan was omitted from the band's history in the biography section of the liner notes, and credit for his work was falsely given to his replacement guitarist, Tony Fredianelli.
+In 2006, Third Eye Blind released A Collection on Rhino Records.
+The collection included songs that were co-written by Cadogan from their first two albums.
+Cadogan was omitted from the band's history in the biography section of the liner notes, and credit for his work was falsely given to Tony Fredianelli, the guitarist who had replaced him.
 Jude Gold from Guitar Player magazine wrote in his review of the album that omitting Cadogan from the band's history is "like saying Guns N Roses music always profited from the interplay between Axl Rose and guitarist Buckethead".
+(When Buckethead joined Guns N' Roses, that band already had a well-known history and numerous hit recordings with Slash as lead guitarist.)